 External customer satisfaction begins with internal IT end user satisfaction.
 Employees have a daily experience with IT, and this constant engagement not only creates a certain image of the IT department but of their entire organization.
 When IT is not up to par for end users, it can influence employees to look for employment elsewhere.
 Likewise, because IT plays such a critical role in virtually all employees’ processes, IT that doesn’t work well eventually reduces customer satisfaction and loyalty—affecting the bottom line and even the value of the organization.

-IT that is not running well further creates a strain on IT service organizations and the associated costs.
+IT that is not running well further creates a strain on IT Happiness and IT costs.

 The nature of IT is iterative; it builds upon itself through solutions, upgrades, and responses to problems.
 Organizations that have continuous problems with IT require more time and money to fix problems that ultimately prevent employees from doing their jobs.
 As a result, IT end users who experience technostress (frustrations brought on by technological issues) simply cannot perform in their role the way their organization needs.
 Their productivity and quality of work decrease, and their satisfaction with the organization can decrease as well, which can create even more problems with employee retention and recruiting.